 Here at River Source, building community relationships that span generations, races, and socio-economic situations may be the most important educational work we can do.
 River Source is committed to our communities.
 Having reliable neighbors may be the key to our survival as the climate changes.
 Our pedagogy is rooted in community organizing, and discovering the innovators in each community for sustaining long-term resilience.

-Beginning in 1995 we began developing the first community-based watershed plans with high school students in the Santa Indian School’s Community-based Education Program (CBE).
-That experience grounded us in reaching out to elders in the community for guidance prior to inform the learning goals of the green teams we build across the landscape.
+Since beginning in 1995 we began developing the first community-based watershed plans with high school students in the Santa Fe Indian School’s Community-based Education Program (CBE).
+That experience grounded us in several principles such as reaching out to elders in the community for guidance in advance to inform the learning goals of the green teams we build across the landscape.

 Our operating philosophy rests on the three pillars of Education, Research, and Community.
 Each of these integrates with and supports the others, so that learning and research are part of the community.